codepo8/presenter-terms/README.md

 * :x: I don't "pay to play".
 As a presenter, I expect full access to the event.
 * :x: I don't deal with sponsorships of the event and I am not interested in sponsored speaking slots.
 * :x: I have a list of people I will not present alongside and I refuse to present at events that have certain sponsors.
 I will flag that up to you when that is the case.
 I am sorry, that this is the case, but it helps.

-## :pencil: Presenter Bio

-> Chris Heilmann dedicated the last 20 years of his life to make the web work and thrive.
-As a lead developer on some of the largest web products he learned that knowledge is not enough without teamwork and good handover.
-He dedicated most of his time since on educating, writing and sharing, presenting on average at 30 conferences a year.
-He strives to make code and coders work efficiently.
-He is the author of several JavaScript books and the Developer Evangelism handbook (http://developer-evangelism.com).
-He is currently a Senior Program Manager in Microsoft and spends a lot of time pondering how machine learning and AI can aid humans and replace jobs we're too important to do.

 ### My deliveries